How to choose a tennis racquet in 10 steps

 there is no such thing as “the perfect tennis racquet”.

-However, there is certainly the best tennis racquet for every player.
+However, there is certainly the best tennis racquet for every type of player.
 Believe it or not, there are many factors to be taken into consideration when it comes to choosing.
-Use this guide to find the tennis racquet that best suits your game.
+Use this guide to find the tennis racket that best suits your game.

 Using the right racquet can make a huge difference, as it will help you to reach a higher level of tennis and to increase your overall performance on the court.